 To find the best portable generators for your needs, check out some of the main factors to think about when buying portable generators:

-• Appliance power starting needs: Another major factor in evaluating a portable generator is the starting wattage required by appliances you plan to power.
-Because starting wattages can be two or three times higher than what’s required to run an appliance, it’s crucial to check the starting wattages of crucial appliances to ensure your potential portable generator can handle them.
+• Equipment power starting needs: Another major factor in evaluating a portable generator is the starting wattage required by the equipment you plan to power.
+Because starting wattages can be two or three times higher than what’s required to run equipment, it’s crucial to check the starting wattages of crucial equipment to ensure your potential portable generator can handle them.

 • Transportation ease: As you might expect, portable generators should be mobile.
 Check that any portable generator you’re thinking of buying is easy to transport.
 For gas and diesel generators, portability usually entails wheels.
 Ensure the wheels are tough enough to navigate rugged terrain consistently.